datatrail-jhu/open-datasets/README.md

-# Open Source Datasets and Databases to Practice Data Science with
+# Open Source Datasets and Databases for Practicing Data Science

 This is a list of databases and datasets that are all freely available and great for practicing R data manipulation and analysis.
+This guide also includes some basic tips for getting the data imported into R in the first place.
 Before following any of these instructions, make sure you have the tidyverse installed by using this in R:
 ```
 install.packages("tidyverse")